matthew-lorber/liri-node-app/README.md

 ## Overview

-LIRI is like iPhone's SIRI; however, while SIRI is a speech interpretation and recognition interface, LIRI is a _language_ interpretation and recognition interface.
+LIRI is like iPhone's SIRI; however, while SIRI is a speech interpretation and recognition interface, LIRI is a **language** interpretation and recognition interface.
 That is, LIRI is a command line node app that takes in parameters and gives you back data it fetches from APIs.
-LIRI will search: Spotify for songs; Bands in Town for concerts; and OMDB for movies.
+LIRI will: search Spotify for songs; search Bands in Town for concerts; and search OMDB for movies.

 ## Technology